kaosker/practice-for-week-04-class-employee-manager-long-practice/README-phase-01.md

-# Phase 1: Define the `Employee` class
+code# Phase 1: Define the `Employee` class

 HR has tasked you with building a simple application to keep track of each of the company's `Employee`s and `Manager`s.

 ## Instructions

 Be sure that you are in the root of your project directory and create a new file named __employee.js__.

 In the __employee.js__ file, use the class keyword to define an `Employee` class with a constructor method that sets an `Employee`'s `name`, `salary`, `title`, and `manager` properties.
 Make sure the `manager` property will be set to `null` if no manager argument is passed in.